 Bodies of Lotus drummer Chuck Morris and son recovered 24 days after Arkansas kayak trip

-The Benton County Sheriff's Office began its search for Morris and his son after they were reported missing on March 16, the Benton County Sheriff's Office said.
+The Benton County Sheriff's Office began its search for Morris, 47, and his son after they were reported missing on March 16, the Benton County Sheriff's Office said.

 Authorities said the bodies were recovered thanks to technology and efforts from Carroll County Mennonite Disaster Service and Christian Aid Ministries Search and Rescue Team out of Tennessee, who used remote-operated underwater vehicles in a "challenging environment" that passed depths of 180 feet.